openlibraryenvironment/platform-rs/INSTALL.md

-# Installation instructions for ReShare 1.18
+# Installation and configuration instructions for ReShare 1.18

-## Directory config
+## Directory

 ### General configuration